Integral-Zone/Xinfin-TLC/README.md

 # XDC Smart Lock
 ---
 Create XDC Smart Lock where the time is sourced from a Chainlink oracle.
-A user would specify an amount of XDC to be locked up, a date and time at which the locked XDC will be released, and an address for the released XDC to be sent to.
+A funder would specify an amount of XDC to be locked up, a date and time at which the locked XDC will be released, and an address for the released XDC to be sent to.

 # Table of contents
 ---